Wicked Bible: Public reaction

 The case of the Wicked Bible was commented on by Peter Heylyn in 1668:

 His Majesties [sic] Printers, at or about this time [1632], had committed a scandalous mistake in our English Bibles, by leaving out the word Not in the Seventh Commandment.
 His Majesty being made acquainted with it by the Bishop of London, Order was given for calling the Printers into the High-Commission where upon the Evidence of the Fact, the whole Impression was called in, and the Printers deeply fined, as they justly merited.

-The "... £300 fine ... was eventually quashed ... [but] most of the texts were destroyed."

-The Archbishop of Canterbury, George Abbot expressed anger at both errors.
+The Archbishop of Canterbury, George Abbot, expressed anger at both errors.
+The £300 fine was eventually quashed, but most of the texts were destroyed.

 Origin of the name

-The nickname Wicked Bible seems to have first been applied in 1855 by rare book dealer Henry Stevens.
-As he relates in his memoir of James Lenox, after buying what was then the only known copy of the 1631 octavo Bible for fifty guineas, "on June 21, I exhibited the volume at a full meeting of the Society of Antiquaries of London, at the same time nicknaming it 'The Wicked Bible,' a name that has stuck to it ever since."
+The name 'Wicked Bible' seems to have first been applied to this edition in 1855 by rare book dealer Henry Stevens.
+As he relates in his memoir of James Lenox, after buying what was then the only known copy of the edition for fifty guineas, "on 21 June, I exhibited the volume at a full meeting of the Society of Antiquaries of London, at the same time nicknaming it 'The Wicked Bible,' a name that has stuck to it ever since."

 Remaining copies

 The majority of the Wicked Bible's copies were immediately cancelled and destroyed, and the number of extant copies remaining today, which are considered highly valuable by collectors, is thought to be relatively low.
 One copy is in the collection of rare books in the New York Public Library and is very rarely made accessible; another can be seen in the Dunham Bible Museum in Houston, Texas.

-The British Library in London had a copy of the Wicked Bible on display, opened to the misprinted commandment, in a free exhibition until September 2009.

-In 2023, a researcher at the University of Canterbury identified a potential copy held at the National Central Library of Rome.
-This copy was digitised in 2013 and is available online on Google Books.
+In 2023, a researcher at the University of Canterbury identified a copy held at the National Central Library of Rome.

-There are fifteen known copies of the Wicked Bible today in the collections of museums and libraries in Britain, North America and Australasia:
+There are currently twenty-five known copies of the Wicked Bible, eighteen of which are in the collections of museums and libraries in Europe, North America and Australasia: